 The other issue is that in my opinion the whole thing just looks an awful lot like a Ponzi scheme & that’s likely the reason as to why the creator has chosen to keep his (or her) name hidden away from public view.

-In case you don’t know a Ponzi scheme is basically a scheme where money is just getting passed between people with no real focus on any actual product sales.
-The scheme works on multiple levels & as a result it will inevitably collapse resulting in many investors losing money.
+In case you don’t know a Ponzi scheme is basically a scheme where the money is just getting passed between people with no real focus on any actual product sales.
+The scheme works on multiple levels & as a result, it will inevitably collapse resulting in many investors losing money.

 And the creator also stresses several times throughout the video that the whole thing is not a multi-level-marketing scheme, but it blatantly is – so again I don’t get why he (or she) would lie about this.